-It’s also important to note that these are all estimates, and that the appropriate cook-time for your meal can vary based on other factors, such as the amount of food being cooked, and the size/model of your slow cooker.
+It’s also important to note that these are all estimates and that the appropriate cook time for your meal can vary based on other factors, such as the amount of food being cooked, and the size/model of your slow cooker.

-But, the good news is that slow cookers tend to be pretty forgiving, so if you don’t get exactly the right cook time for a recipe, it’ll probably still turn out delicious.
+But, the good news is that slow cookers tend to be pretty forgiving, so if you don’t get exactly the right cooking time for a recipe, it’ll probably still turn out delicious.
 Just make sure any potentially dangerous foods (like raw meat) are cooked thoroughly, and you should be fine.